Skip to main content

 Editing and deletion

 You can edit the status page name, URL slug, branding settings, and display configuration at any time.
-Changing the URL slug will invalidate the previous access URL.
-Deleting a status page permanently removes all its components, events, and subscription data.
+Deleting a status page permanently removes its associated data.
 This action cannot be undone.